AstroMined/debtonator/docs/progress.md

    - Feature flag integration in schemas ✓
    - Comprehensive schema tests for all account types ✓
    - Deterministic schema factory tests ✓
+   - Proper separation of field and model validation ✓
+   - Improved validation flow with field validators for format and model validators for business rules ✓
+   - Enhanced error messages for validation failures ✓
+   - Proper handling of implicit field values ✓

 3. __Service Layer__
    - Account service with polymorphic support ✓